 How a dictionary attack works

 As mentioned, an automated program systematically tries out passwords from a given list to force access to an account or an encrypted file.
+The program is basically starting from the top of the list and tries all possible words until it hits something.
 This can happen both online and offline.

 In an online attack, the hacker repeatedly tries to log in as any other user.
 This method works best if the hacker has a list of likely passwords.
 However, because it can be a time-consuming process, the hacker risks the hacking attempt being detected by an administrator or by the user themself before the code is cracked.

-An offline attack, on the other hand, is characterised by no network restrictions on how many times the password can be attempted.
-The process here is that the hacker gets hold of a file with passwords from the system they are trying to force access to.
-In this way, it is a more complicated form of dictionary attack than the online method.
+An offline attack, on the other hand, is characterised by that there's no network restrictions on how many times the password can be attempted.
+The hacker's approach here is that they get a hold of a file with passwords from the system they are trying to force access to.
+In this way, it's a more complicated type of dictionary attack than the online method.
 But once they have the correct password, they can log in without anyone noticing.

 How to protect yourself from a dictionary attack

-Although dictionary attacks are a common method of hacking accounts like brute force, fortunately there is a lot you can do to be proactive and better secure yourself against them.
+Although dictionary attacks are a prevalent method of hacking accounts - just like brute force - there's fortunately a lot you can do to be proactive and better secure yourself against them.

-To protect yourself from online as well as offline dictionary attacks, we recommend the following:
+To protect yourself from online as well as offline dictionary attacks, we recommend that you:

 - Create strong passwords that are unique and thus hard to guess and crack.
 You may want to use a password generator created for this purpose.

 - Set limits on log-in attempts, which will cause your account to automatically lock after a certain number of failed log-in attempts.
-Often you will also receive an email notification that there has been a mysterious log-in attempt, after which you can change your password to make it even stronger.
+You'll often receive an email notification that there has been a mysterious or unknown log-in attempt, after which you can change your password to make it even stronger.

 - Change your password regularly or when you get notifications about mysterious activity.
 It may also be that your details have turned up in a data leak, which will always be a reason to change your password as soon as possible.

 - Use two-factor authentication and add an extra layer of security to your accounts.
 This way, a hacker cannot access your accounts unless they also have access to the device you receive one-time passwords on.
-For example, many people typically receive a one-time password in a text message on their phone when they log into certain sites, so you'll also quickly discover if someone is trying to log into your account.
+Many people will for instance typically receive a one-time password in a text message on their phone when they log into certain sites, so you'll also quickly discover if someone is trying to log into your account.

 - Use a password manager and avoid having to remember all your different passwords.
 The password manager will make sure you have a random, unique and strong code for each of your accounts, which is not on a list like in dictionary attacks, and store them so you don't have to do it yourself.